 Search jobs from management roles to chef’s post, bar staff to kitchen staff

-While many people fall into the hospitality industry through work experience or part time positions during education this is an arena that cannot scrimp on training.
+While many people come into the hospitality industry through work experience or part-time positions during college or uni, this is an arena that cannot scrimp on training.

-Whether part time or fulltime, training to a high degree must be carried out as research indicates that staff performance is one of the most important factors affecting customer spending. ( HospitalityGEM survey)
+Whether part-time or full-time, good-quality training to a high degree must be carried out.
+Research from the HospitalityGEM survey indicates that staff performance is one of the most important factors affecting customer spending.

 Where does it start?

-For this to be valuable I we have to look at the support given at pub company level.
-Some pub companies are better than others supporting NVQ courses for employees of all levels to go on or 2 /3 /5 day training programs before you even set foot on the service floor.
-It is when the pub companies show their commitment to training and education from the top that you know it will filter down to pub level, creating a culture of continued professional development and aiding employee retention and resulting in customer satisfaction.
+For this to be valuable we have to look at the support given at pub company level.
+Some pub companies are better than others, supporting NVQ courses for employees of all levels, or two/three/fiveday training programs before you even set foot on the service floor.
+When the pub companies show their commitment to training and education from the top you know it will filter down to pub level, creating a culture of continued professional development and aiding employee retention and resulting in customer satisfaction.

 What can you do?

 Understand the support you can get from your pub company.
 Meet with your manager and discuss in-house training practices.
 Often, managers will be more than happy to share with you the things that they themselves have done to help their career.

 Also, consider looking at third-party training courses and education.
 These courses can be a chance for you to introduce brand new skills and abilities to your employees.

 The training, support and courses are out there.
 For further information contact FindMyPubJobs.com [link to contacts if you feel this part is necessary] and we will be happy to help point you in the right direction!